 Rich Results: The Next Generation of Structured Data

-One of the fundamental principles behind what we do here at Results Driven Marketing is ensuring that the techniques and technology we use in our digital marketing campaigns are the best they can be.
+One of the fundamental principles behind what Doctor Digital and the Google Girls do at Results Driven Marketing is we ensure that the techniques and technology RDM uses in digital marketing campaigns are the best they can be.
 We’re talking top level entities taking on the titans of AI themselves.
 From deciphering Rankbrain to Enhancing Google My Business, RDM stays on top of it all.
 And this month we tackle Rich Cards.

 And we’re here to elucidate and pontificate not a moment too soon, true believers!
 With the speed that the internet changes, keeping ahead of these trends takes dedication.
 It seems that once every year everything changes and what once drove your online presence to its peak is now dragging you down.
-A great example of this is that just a few years ago not having a mobile-friendly website wasn’t a big deal Today that would be considered a death knell for your marketing campaign.
-Google will penalize your site in their search results for not taking a mobile presence, mobile speed, and mobile search into account.
+A great example of this is that just a few years ago not having a mobile-friendly website wasn’t a big deal.
+Today that would be considered the death knell for your internet marketing campaign.
+Google will penalize your site in their Google search results for not taking a mobile presence, mobile speed, and mobile search into account.

-It is in this vein that we now turn our attention to the world of structured data and its little brother rich results.
+It is in this vein that we shift our focus to the world of structured data and its little brother rich results.

 Everyone who has been involved in a conversation about web marketing or SEO – from SERPS obsessive SEOs to Local Business Owners to Site Owners to Google Webmasters – has probably seen or heard something about Google’s new Rich Results Testing Tool.

-Google announced the new tool in conjunction with their decision to group all of their terms, such as rich snippets and enhanced results under the umbrella of rich results.
+Google announced the new tool in conjunction with its decision to group all of their terms, such as rich snippets and enhanced results under the umbrella of rich results.

-Though the tool was just announced last month, there is already a deluge of information surrounding this new initiative by Google to bring their SEO interpretation to the next level.
-Please join us as we delve into this new tool and the implications it will have for your business and online marketing presence.
+Since its debut in 2018, there has been a deluge of information surrounding this new initiative by Google to bring the visual format of their SEO interpretation to the next level.
+Please join Doctor Digital as he delves into this new tool and the implications it will have for your business and online marketing presence.

 Rich Results: What is Structured Data?

-For those of us who are still in the meta tags era, here is a quick crash course.
-Structured data are snippets of information that are encoded into a web page’s back end.
+Structured data are snippets of metadata information that are encoded into a web page’s back end.
 But this far more intricate than just a basic meta description.
 These snippets of information, which can be created via JSON-LD, Microdata, or RDFa types, are designed to enable search engines like Google to better classify web pages for both desktop and mobile search results pages.

 The best way to think about it is to imagine that your web page is an object that you are trying to describe to someone who has no frame of reference.
 For instance, if you were to explain to a blind person what a bicycle is you would start with the basic structure.
 Explaining that it consisted of wheels, handlebars, and a seat would be things that would help give a better context to establish that frame.

 The same thing is true of a website and each page’s content.
 Structuring your data to give the object of your website specific types of clearly defined characteristics that potential customers may be looking for.
 A great example that has been used by many is a web page that contains a recipe.
-By giving that web page structured data that defines that recipes ingredients allows for that page to return not only for the recipe name but a new search result format that showcases its ingredients or cooking time.
+By giving that web page structured data that defines that recipes ingredients allow for that page to return not only for the recipe name but a new search result format that showcases its ingredients or cooking time.